PALab/place/WRITING_INTERFACES.md

 developed.
 The web interface runs in JavaScript, making it well supported across operating systems.
 However, to ease in the development of JavaScript, the programming language [Elm](https://elm-lang.org) is highly recommended.
-Elm is a strongly-typed, functional programming language that can be easily compiled to JavaScript.
+Elm is a functional programming language with static type checking that can be easily compiled to JavaScript.

 ## Brief Elm introduction